Genital warts are growths or bumps that appear:

 - Sex at an early age

-Genital warts often look like fleshy, raised growths.
-They can have a cauliflower shape, and often appear in clusters.
+The warts often look like fleshy, raised growths.
+They can have a cauliflower shape, and often appear in groups.
 Some warts may be flat.
 The warts may not be easy to see with the unaided eye.
-Warts can take several weeks or months to appear after the infection.
+Warts can take 3 weeks to 18 months to appear after the infection.

-In women, warts may be found in the following areas:
+In women, warts may be found on the:

 - Vulva or vagina